When you start a business, and especially for the first time, it’s normal to face many challenges along the way.

 For many, business coaching is mistakenly thought of as therapy for overwhelmed entrepreneurs.
 While it’s true that some coaches like to concentrate more on a coachee’s personal perspectives, however, good business coaching involves working with a clear understanding of how businesses work and what they need to thrive in a certain place, at a certain time.

-The exact methods a coach uses to help their coachee and business on the path to success will vary with their approach, but broadly speaking, business coaching’s main goal should always the business.
+The exact methods a coach uses to help their coachee and business on the path to success will vary with their approach, but broadly speaking, business coaching’s main goal should always be the business.

 Let’s consider how business coaching works and the tools, coaching apps, and software that coaches commonly use to achieve their goals.